Kyngo/WhatIAmPlaying/README.md

 curl http://localhost:38150/play?mode=json
 ```

-You can change the default port on the `credentials.json` file if you need to.
+You can change the default port by overriding the `PORT` environment variable.

 ## Example widget